Crown (Extra Small)

 In this article we will find out how Balsamic Vinegar is made.
 A very ancient procedure whose origins date back to the time of the pharaohs(read more)

-There is no doubt that Sfogliatella is rightfully part of the Neapolitan confectionary Olympus, along with other renowned delights such as Babà, Struffoli, and Pastiera.
-Despite its apparent simplicity, this pastry has a unique flavor. (read more)
+The Neapolitan sfogliatella is rightfully part of the Neapolitan confectionary Olympus, along with such internationally renowned delicacies as Babà, Struffoli and Pastiera.
+It is a simple characterized by a very unique taste. (read more)

 Origin: Naples (Campania)